Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Kinetic Theory for the Ocean

-The mesoscale velocity gradients are then assumed, for the sake of simplicity, to be concentrated at a single scale, which unsurprisingly is proportional to the deformation radius in the quasi-geostrophic setting of the LDE.
-Simple algebraic manipulations then provide
+The mesoscale velocity gradients are then assumed, for the sake of simplicity, to be concentrated at a single scale.
+Energy exchange occurs between the mesoscale and the internal wavefield occurs as the damping is in phase with the forcing, and we identify this as the real part of $n^{(1)}(\p; \r, t)$, i.e.

-in which $\Re$ means the real part.
-Having solved for $n^{(1)}(\p; \r, t)$, one then engages with the polarization relations (Section \ref{Methods}.\ref{Tools}.\ref{PolarizationRelations}) that relate action spectral density to the corresponding pseudomomentum fluxes, e.g.